 which induces the identity functor on the heart. \item For any discrete commutative algebra $R\in \calg(\mathcal{A}^{\heartsuit})$ there exists a (unique up to contractible choices) equivalence in $\calg(\pr_{\op{st}}^{t\text{-}\mathrm{rex}})$

-which induces the identity functor on the heart, where the symmetric monoidal structure on the left-hand side is induced by the projective model with the tensor product of chain complexes. } \end{thm}
+which induces the identity functor on the heart.
+Here, the symmetric monoidal structure on the left-hand side is induced by the projective model with the tensor product of chain complexes. } \end{thm}

 Because our working examples typically admit enough projectives but lack free generators, classical localization techniques must be carefully adapted.
 We address this by proving the existence and universal property of Cohn localizations, which allow us to formally invert morphisms between compact projective modules: